x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 Kider, Joseph.
 Multiple conversations via email and during office hours on 21MAR-28MAR17 regarding errors compiling code, printing functions, and general help determining if solution was correct.

+Matthews, Sarah.
+Multiple conversations (both in-person and via email) regarding assignment, 27-29MAR17.
+For Part I, Sarah helped me with the equations to convert cartesian to polar coordinates in excel(IE, how to find theta, x, and y from my initial data; see uploaded excel for more detail).

 Microsoft Office Support Page.
 Accessed https://support.office.com/en-us/article/CHISQ-TEST-function-2e8a7861-b14a-4985-aa93-fb88de3f260f to look up how to utilize Chi-Square Test in Excel.